ZebraDevs/iFactr-Data/README.md

   - Merges the Cache/Queue when offline for seemless data interaction.

-iFactr is open source with a [public repository][iFactr] on GitHub.
+iFactr is open source with a [public repository][Zebra] on Zebra Technology's GitHub.

 ### Installation